ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 a
 ```

-- ndarray.ndim
-    The number of axes (dimensions) of the array.

 ```{code-cell}
 a.ndim
 ```

 - ndarray.shape
-    - The dimensions of the array.
+    The dimensions of the array.
 This is a tuple of integers indicating the size of the array in each dimension.
 For a matrix with *n* rows and *m* columns, `shape` will be `(n,m)`.
 The length of the `shape` tuple is therefore the number of axes, `ndim`.

 ```{code-cell}
 a.shape